[Feature] Russia's grey war in Ukraine prompts fatigue

 But diplomacy aside, Ukraine has warned Nato that Russia could escalate fighting before Ukrainian presidential elections on 31 March.

-The Donetsk and Luhansk councils are also training home guard regiments in case worse comes to worst.
+The Donetsk and Luhansk councils were also training home guard squads in case worse comes to worst.

 Escalation would help pro-Russian candidates in the Ukrainian elections who dangled prospects of peace with Russia, Yehor Bozhok, the head of Ukraine's foreign intelligence service, the SZRU, told EUobserver in an interview in Kiev.